Sabin-Gurung/RecordVisualizer/README.md

 # RecordVisualizer

-Simple gui app to learn pyqt5, sqlite3 and matplotlib.
+Simple gui app while learning packages and modules such sqlite3, pyqt5 and matplotlib

 Allows adding record manually or from a file and quering the datas and visualizing them in piecharts..etc